kign/life/pni/README.md

 Python wrapper for C implementation of Conway's Game of Life algorithm.

 This only provides low-level utilities.
+It is intended to be used as a dependency for higher-level pure Python packages.

+## Other packages

+ *

 ## Installation